Indicia-Team/irecord-training/exploring.rst

   * Red = record rejected
   * Orange = record marked for querying
   * Green = record has been verified.

-So, load up your own **Explore > My Records** page and zoom in on some of the records to see how they appear on the map.
-In a moment we'll take a look at how you can examine the underlying data for these map points.

 Data Panel
 ----------